mrclay/Elgg1.8-MyTheme/README.md

 # MyTheme

+This is an empty Elgg theme plugin in which you can put CSS/JS/HTML customizations for your site.

+### Why do I need this?

-You're a new Elgg user ready to customize your site.
-You may have heard that your customizations should be put in a theme plugin just for your site.
+Are you a new Elgg user eager to start customizing your site's look?
+You may be tempted (or even told) to jump in and modify core files; [Don't Do This](http://community.elgg.org/pages/view/880143/dont-modify-core)!
+Instead, install this plugin and make your modifications in it.

-Since Elgg does not ship with one, you're free to use this one.

 ## Installation

+### Without git

+1. [Download a copy](https://github.com/mrclay/Elgg1.8-MyTheme/downloads) of this repository in your format of choice.
+2. Extract the archive
+3. Rename the folder from `Elgg1.8-MyTheme` to `MyTheme`
+4. Move the `MyTheme` directory into `/path/to/Elgg/mod`, so that this file is at: `/path/to/Elgg/mod/MyTheme/README.md`
+5. In Elgg's admin panel plugins page, activate "My Theme".
+Make sure it stays at the bottom of the plugin list after activating new plugins.

-### Via git
+### With git

 1. `$ cd /path/to/Elgg/mod`
 2. `$ git clone https://github.com/mrclay/Elgg1.8-MyTheme.git MyTheme`
 3. `$ rm -rf MyTheme/.git` (optional step)
-4. Activate the plugin and keep it at the bottom of the plugin list.
+4. In Elgg's admin panel plugins page, activate "My Theme".
+Make sure it stays at the bottom of the plugin list after activating new plugins.

-### Via .zip

-1. Extract the zip
-2. Move the directory so that this file is at: `/path/to/Elgg/mod/MyTheme/README.md`
-3. Activate the plugin and keep it at the bottom of the plugin list.

 ## Where to put things